We may earn money or products from the companies mentioned in this post.

 While the five breweries on our list may not be the largest in the city, these craft breweries in Oklahoma City are worth visiting.

 You won’t find these beers in the grocery store or in the gas station.
 Nope, there is only one place you can find these magnificent beers.
 And that is Royal Bavaria restaurant in Moore, south of Oklahoma City.
 Yes, this is a true brewery inside of a German restaurant.
 These beers are brewed exclusively with whole grain malt, German yeast, Hallertauer hops, and untreated water from a well on-site to make sure the beer adheres to the distinguished Reinheitsgebot “German Beer Purity Law” of 1516.
 Come in and kick back with a liter of beer, or three if you’re up to it.
-Close your eyes and you’ll feel like you’re in The Black Forest.
+Close your eyes and you’ll feel like you’re in the Black Forest, especially if you’re sitting in the beer garden.
 Trust us!

 Roughtail Brewing Co.